Skip to content

 Connection: Informed support and help from other people.

-- Prevention programs – For parents (through churches), employees (through companies), students (through schools), and individuals (online) with an approach emphasizing grace, vulnerability, and love rather than judgement, shame, and control.
+• Prevention programs – For parents (through churches), employees (through companies), students (through schools), and individuals (online) with an approach emphasizing grace, vulnerability, and love versus judgement, shame, and control.

 Education: Teaching “how to” methods to manage life well.